Tree Search vs Optimization Approaches for Map Generation: Methods

-A Genetic Algorithm~\cite{Brownlee2011algorithms} is a population-based optimization technique inspired by the Darwinian principle of evolution.
-Like evolutionary strategy, it uses nature inspired operators like mutation and selection (with the addition of a crossover operation) to generate high quality solutions.
-Starting with a random population, it selects individuals based on fitness for reproduction.
-Within each generative iteration, the population's fitness is calculated, and the most fit $x$\% individuals are immediately inserted into the next generation without any crossover or mutation in a process known as \emph{elitism}.
-For the rest of the population, two parents are selected from the current population based on their fitness using a rank selection algorithm.
-Then a single point crossover operator is applied with $y$\% probability for parents to create an offspring.
-A $z$\% probability mutation operator is applied on this offspring, which is then inserted into the new population.
+\textbf{Genetic Algorithm (GA)} is a population-based optimization technique inspired by the Darwinian principle of evolution~\cite{brownlee2011algorithms}.
+Like ES, it uses nature inspired operators like mutation and selection as well as a crossover operation to generate high quality solutions.
+Starting with a random population, it selects individuals based on their fitness for reproduction.
+These individuals produce a new solution using crossover and mutation operators (with different probabilities) which is inserted into the next population.
+Additionally, the most fit individuals are immediately inserted into the next generation in a process known as \emph{elitism}.
 The reproductive process goes on until the new population is fully created.